trebor/soul-bound/rfc.md

     * Mandatory cooling-off periods between sponsorships
     * Enhanced verification requirements for suspicious patterns

-Note: While the protocol provides these basic Sybil-resistance mechanisms, specific trust models, reputation scoring, and detailed behavioral analysis are left to application-layer implementations.
+Note: While the protocol provides these basic identity fraud resistance mechanisms, specific trust models, reputation scoring, and detailed behavioral analysis are left to application-layer implementations.
 This separation allows different use cases to apply their own trust policies while maintaining the core security guarantees of the protocol.

 ## **9.4 Privacy: ZK-Proof Guarantees**